danainjax/nine_to_five/README.md

 Capable of creating jobs, reading, updating, and deleting them.

-This useful crud app was inspired by a Flatiorn cohort-mate, *Yani Ansari*.
+This useful crud app was inspired by a Flatiron cohort-mate, *Yani Ansari*.
 Often, she will post open jobs on a Slack channel to alert students of new positions.
 This led to the idea to structure this application around a locally curated job board relevant to a school, community group, place of worship, or club.

 ## Installation